 Carts selling baguettes, street food, and even kebabs are scattered around both Bui Vien and Pham Ngu Lao.
 Pho24, as well as several independently owned pho eateries, stay open around the clock for anyone craving a bowl of Vietnamese pho noodle soup after a night out.

-Several Western-owned establishments offer up pizza of varying quality, Italian food, and all the usual backpacker fare.
+Several Western-owned establishments offer up a pizza of varying quality, Italian food, and all the usual backpacker fare.
 The restaurants found in the wider of the two mini-hotel alleys have tables outside and serve large portions; cheap beer prices keep them perpetually busy.

 Water, snacks, and groceries can be purchased for cheap from one of the many Co-op Supermarkets scattered around town.